ywaine/CAPTCHA/README.md

-# CAPTCHA Background & Market
+# CAPTCHA Market & Background information
 This is a recreation of the original CAPTCHA.
 Performing a lifetime digitization transcription of books worth $6.1 Billion in wages.
 Solved by humans 99.6% of the time in under 30 seconds.
 At a rate of solving services for as low as US$0.50 per 1000 solved CAPTCHAs.
 The retail price for solving one million CAPTCHAs was as low as $1,000

 # Original CAPTCHA Recreation